 Network traffic analysis products continuously analyze raw traffic using machine learning and artificial intelligence on NetFlow and packet inspection data.
 Abnormal traffic patterns raise an alert and the security team can deal with the threat.

 Consider our example above about the data breach stemming from privileged account compromise.
 The moment the login with the hijacked account occurs, network traffic analysis can determine that the activity is unusual because the legitimate user has never logged in from that remote location before.
 It can also be established that the IP address of the device used is new for the network.
 Since there is no history for this IP address, the network traffic analysis solution will monitor the activity.
 It will also know when the attacker, now logged in as a legitimate user, attempts to send his spear phishing email to the executive.
 It’s possible to see that the real user never communicated with that executive via email before — another red flag.
 By analyzing this series of events, the network traffic analysis product can raise an alert in real-time.

 Gurucul’s approach is to use behavior analytics to gain visibility into unknown threats based on abnormal behavior.
 Gurucul Network Traffic Analysis monitors behavior patterns attributed to all entities within the network (machine IDs, IP addresses, etc.).
 It can spot new, unknown malware, zero-day exploits, and attacks that are slow to develop.
 It can also identify rogue behavior by insider threats.

 Want to learn more about how Gurucul can identify unknown network threats using advanced machine learning algorithms?
-Download the whitepaper Behavior Analytics is the Next-Generation Defense Against Modern Threats.
+Download the whitepaper Network Traffic Analysis is the Next-Generation Defense Against Modern Threats.